 Day 5: Monteverde (Cloud Forest Hike)

-Have lunch at Orchid Cafe and then visit a super cool spot very close to downtown Santa Elena, the Ficus Root Bridge.
+After a good lunch, visit a super cool spot very close to downtown Santa Elena, the Ficus Root Bridge.
 Great spot for photos!
+This spot is 10 minutes walking from town center.
+You only need about 30 minutes here.

-For dinner, we recommend Tramonti for Italian, Toro Tinto for steak or Monteverde Brewing Company for beers and burgers.
+For dinner, we recommend Tramonti for Italian, Taco Taco or Restaurante Sabor Tico for local food.
 If you want to do something special for your last night in Monteverde, make a reservation at the San Lucas Treetop Dining Experience.

 Day 6: Monteverde Ziplining + Hanging Bridges and Travel to Manuel Antonio (~4 Hour Drive)

 Day 6 of your 11 day Costa Rica itinerary is a a very fun and busy day!
-You’ll do the hanging bridges and zipline tour at Selvatura Park or Sky Adventures.
+You’ll do the hanging bridges and zipline tour at Selvatura Park.
 Afterwards, you will head straight to Manuel Antonio for beach time.

 You have to start your activities at 830 AM to finish around noon.
 Have a quick lunch at the park’s restaurant and then plug in your GPS to your hotel in Manuel Antonio!